Renting an office: What an office really costs in 2026

 .webp)

-Cost reduced to rent
+Cost boiled down to rent

-A cheap price per square meter
+A low price per square meter

-It says little about the real cost burden.
+says little about the real cost burden.

-A cheap price per square meter
+A low price per square meter

-It says little about the real cost burden.
+says little about the real cost burden.

 .webp)

-Your time remains unrated
+Your time isn't counted

 .webp)